LibCMaker/LibCMaker/README.md

 Android -- Ubuntu Xenial 16.04, CMake 3.6.0, Android NDK r19, Clang 8.0.2, Ninja, Release, Matrix: [shared + c++_shared | static + c++_static], [armeabi-v7a + API 16 | arm64-v8a + API 21 | x86 + API 16 | x86_64 + API 21].

-The simple tests with GTest are compiling and running for testing the library work on the target platform (test running is not released for Android, only compiling of tests).
+The simple tests with Google Test are compiling and running for testing the library work on the target platform (test running is not released for Android, only compiling of tests).

  Library   | Status   | Built with dependencies